systemic failures that violate their human rights.

 This means fewer economic resources to invest into essential public services and social protection, which are critical for addressing women’s and girls’ poverty and reducing inequality.
 Proportional

-is key to the redistribution of resources and to advance gender equality.
+and progressive taxation is key to the redistribution of resources and to advance gender equality.

 In low-income countries in 2021, debt repayments were worth 171% of all spending on health care, education and social protection combined.
 In 2022, the cost of servicing debt among low-income countries globally was estimated at $43 billion.